 Choose from 3 training modes to suit your training style.
-Whether you prefer using static shock, beeps, or vibration, choose what works best for your best friend.
+Whether you prefer using static shock, beeps, or level of vibration, choose what works best for your best friend.

 For stubborn dogs like the large GSD, this collar offers 99 levels of correction.

-The range is an impressive 900 feet so you’ll be free to roam around the park without losing control.
+It has 300-meter range so you’ll be free to roam around the park without losing control.

 A security lock prevents accidental misoperation and keeps your dog safe from misfires.

 These collars fit dogs from 15100 pounds.
 So it’s a very versatile training solution with a reasonable price point